How To Replace RV Awning Fabric

 - Enjoy Your New RV Awning Fabric

-How to Replace RV Awning Fabric on an Electric Awning
+How to Replace RV Patio Awning Fabric on an Electric Awning

-The video below shows how to replace the fabric on your RV, specifically how to replace electric awning fabric.
+The video below shows how replacing RV awning fabric is easy and gives step-by-step intstructions for replacing electric awning fabric.
 Some of the steps may apply to a manual awning, but whichever your rig has, always consult your owner's manual for specific instructions.

 10 Steps to Replacing Your RV Awning Fabric

 Step 1: Extend Awning and Secure Head Assemblies

 Extend your awning out about 12”, and then secure the head assemblies on each side of your awning.
 We recommend using zip ties to secure your assemblies.
 Once you’ve secured the head assemblies, remove the polycord screw on both sides of your awning assembly.
 This screw is placed about 1” from your awning fabric on both sides.